-4.3.
-Seasonal LOD Variations
+4.3 Seasonal LOD Variations

-[24] To have a clearer picture of the total budget of seasonal LOD variations, we compute annual and semiannual amplitude and phase of observed LOD change and different excitation sources using unweighted least squares fit.
+To have a clearer picture of the total budget of seasonal LOD variations, we compute annual and semiannual amplitude and phase of observed LOD change and different excitation sources using un-weighted least squares fit.
 The results are summarized in Table 1.
 Because of the strong interannual variation in observed LOD time series [e.g., Gross et al., 2004], the estimated seasonal variations of observed LOD vary with the time period chosen in the studies.
 The upper wind contribution significantly affects the seasonal signals in residual LOD time series.
-It reduces over half of the amplitude of the semiannual component (from 47.5 $\mu$ s to 21.6 $\mu$ s), and causes a phase difference of about $70^{\circ}$ in the annual component.
-In a full mass balanced atmosphere, ocean, and continental water system, the amplitude of annual oceanic and hydrological excitations is only 1.4 μs, about 10% of the original model estimates.
+It reduces over half of the amplitude of the semiannual component (from 47.5 $\mu$ s to 21.6 $\mu$ s), and causes a phase difference of about 70 degree in the annual component.
+In a full mass balanced atmosphere, ocean, and continental water system, the amplitude of annual oceanic and hydrological excitations is only 1.4 $\mu$ s, about 10% of the original model estimates.

-[25] Figure 5a shows the phasor diagram of the annual component of residual LOD variations and oceanic and hydrological contributions estimated from models and mass balances.
-Although both the ECCO ocean model and CPC hydrological model predict strong annual contribution to LOD, with comparable magnitudes to the residual LOD change but different phases, however, imposing mass balance, especially the one between the atmosphere and land/ ocean, cancels nearly all the annual contributions from model predictions.
-Figure 5b shows the corresponding phasor diagram of the semiannual component.
+The top panel of Figure 5 shows the phasor diagram of the annual component of residual LOD variations, and oceanic and hydrological contributions estimated from models and mass balances.
+Although both the ECCO ocean model and CPC hydrological model predict strong annual contribution to LOD, with comparable magnitudes to the residual LOD change but different phases, however, imposing mass balance, especially the one between the atmosphere and land/ocean, cancels nearly all the annual contributions from model predictions.
+The bottom panel of Figure 5 shows the corresponding phasor diagram of the semiannual component.
 Oceanic and hydrological contributions, with or without mass balances applied, are too small to explain the semiannual LOD residuals.
 There are also significant canceling effects among individual contributions.

-4.4.
-Intraseasonal LOD Variations
+4.3 Intraseasonal LOD Variations